 Operational Evaluations

-The Stage 2 DBPR will require systems to determine if they have exceeded an Operational Evaluation Level (OEL), which is identified using their compliance monitoring results.
+The Stage 2 DBPR requires systems to determine if they have exceeded an Operational Evaluation Level (OEL), which is identified using their compliance monitoring results.
 After each quarter of sampling, the system will add the values from the previous two quarters to twice the value of the current quarter and divide by four.

 OEL = (Q1 + Q2 + 2*Q3)